-- 4. Three letters of recommendation (on departmental or institutional letterhead, preferably from the student's undergraduate professors) - 5.
-A letter, written by the applicant, expressing a Statement of professional goals and objectives (No specific format required at this time) - 6.
+- 2. Graduate Records Examination (GRE) minimum score of 146 (400) on the Verbal portion and 140 (400) on the Quantitative portion is required. - 3.
+Transcripts of all undergraduate work attempted, including junior colleges and community colleges - Three letters of recommendation (on departmental or institutional letterhead, preferably from the student's undergraduate professors) - 5.
+A letter, written by the applicant, expressing a statement of professional goals and objectives (No specific format required at this time) - 6.
 Applicants whose first language is not English require a minimum score on the Test of English as a Foreign Language (TOEFL) of 600 (paperbased), 250 (computer-based), or 100 (Internetbased) within two years prior to application.
 The TOEFL scores must be on file in the Graduate School prior to receipt of the application for graduate study.